Year 9 Maths: Laying Down The Foundations For The GCSE Years

 As they enter Year 10, students usually begin their GCSE course.
 To help ensure students are ready for this you could:

 - Provide a KS3 revision book to make sure they are confident with the key topics.
 One that includes questions to practise would be the most effective.
-An alternative to this would be a list of topics to revise from an online site containing explanations and practice questions.

 - Ensure they have the correct equipment such as a protractor, compass and scientific calculator